Brendonovich/sceneify/website/docs/getting-started/typescript.md

 # TypeScript Support

-While Simple OBS can be used directly from JavaScript, it is written in TypeScript and provides first-class TypeScript support.
-Each class provided by Simple OBS is capable of remembering extra information about how it was created when TypeScript is used:
+While Sceneify can be used directly from JavaScript, it is written in TypeScript and provides first-class TypeScript support.
+Each class provided by Sceneify is capable of remembering extra information about how it was created when TypeScript is used:

 - [Scene](/api/core/class/Scene): Items, filters and settings types
 - [Source](/api/core/class/Source): Filters and settings types
 - [SceneItem](/api/core/class/SceneItem): Base source and containing scene

-All of this information can assist in using Simple OBS as your programming environment can be aware of most - if not all - of your OBS layout as you code, providing suggestions and type safety.
+All of this information can assist in using Sceneify as your programming environment can be aware of most - if not all - of your OBS layout as you code, providing suggestions and type safety.

 ## Code Editor Integration